loqoman/labRS-232/README.md

   * There is no data ready to be sent
 * The exact protocol executed for each statement can be found by looking at the code, however the HTTP protocol aheances are important.
 The OSMO command sends two flags: One 'Content-Type' of 'text' and one 'Status' which depends on which of the cases were executed.
 Additionally, the client is returned a formatted string with the sample ID results, and the well number with corresponding measurement.

+### **Setup**

+* pyLabManager is almost entirely based on python-standard libraries, the only outside dependencies are `pickledb` and `serial`, not being packaged with a python2 standard distribution.
+These packages can be installed by using the `pip` utility, with the command `pip install -r requirements.txt`.

 ## OSMO 2020 Serial Command Structure